jonathanmnovak/hello-world-snorkel/README.md

 For examples on using label models, see the `tutorial-data-labeling.ipynb` and the *Combining Labeling Function Outputs with the Label Model* section.

+### Train a Classifier
+We can now use the output of the label models to train a classifier.
+In the tutorial, we'll build a simple logistic regression model using Scikit-Learn.

+The labeling models will produce a probability for the labels but Scikit-Learn requires a distinct value.
+You can use `probs_to_pred` helper method to convert this.
+Note that there isn't a threshold parameter to only classify probabilities above a certain threshold.
+Instead, you'll need to use the `tol` parameter which is the minimum distance between probabilities and have the `tie_break_policy` be "abstain".
+For example, if you only want to label probabilities above 0.8 for a binary classification problem, then `tol` will be 0.6 (0.8 - 0.2).

+See the `tutorial-data-labeling.ipynb` and the *Training a Classifier* section to see the implementation.

 # General Thoughts

 #### Pros: